ibm-cloud-architecture/refarch-integration/docs/TLS.md

-# Configure TLS end to end between Bluemix app and back end service
+# Configure TLS end to end between IBM CLoud app and back end service

 The connection between bluemix app to back end data access service needs to be over HTTPS, HTTP over SSL.
 To make SSL working end to end we need to do certificate management, configure trust stores, understand handshaking, and other details that must be perfectly aligned to make the secure communication work.